HypeHound/downpay-docs/docs/index.md

 ---
 sidebar_position: 1
 slug: /
-title: Intro to Downpay
+title: Downpay Overview
 ---

 Welcome to Downpay!
 On this site you can find information about how to use Downpay for a variety of use cases and where to get further support if you need it.

-To get started with, follow our [comprehensive guide](./Initial%20Setup/index.md) for step by step instructions.
+To get started with, follow our [comprehensive guide](/initial-setup) for step by step instructions.

 If you have any questions, feel free to email us at [support@hypehound.io](mailto:support@hypehound.io)